 David R.W.
 Jayne, M.D.
 FRCP, FRCPE, FMedSci

-Dr. Jayne is Director of the Vasculitis and Lupus Clinic and Reader in Vasculitis at The University of Cambridge, UK.
+Dr. Jayne is Professor of Clinical Autoimmunity in Department of Medicine at the University of Cambridge, UK..
 Dr. Jayne received his B.S. in Surgery and Medicine from Cambridge University, Cambridge, England.
 He received postgraduate training at several London hospitals and Harvard University.
 He is a fellow of the Royal Colleges of Physicians of London and Edinburgh, and the Academy of Medical Science.
 He is a certified nephrologist and an Honorary Consultant Physician at Addenbrooke’s Hospital, Cambridge UK.
 Dr. Jayne is a medical advisor to UK, U.S. and EU regulatory bodies, patient groups and professional organizations.
 He has published more than 250 peer-reviewed journal articles, book chapters and reviews.
 He was elected the first President of the European Vasculitis Society in 2011 and is a member of the ERA-EDTA immunopathology working group.
 Dr. Jayne’s research includes investigator-initiated international trials and the introduction of newer therapies in vasculitis and SLE with collaborators on five continents.

 Hyuek Joon Lee, Ph.D.